gevhaz/hugo-theme-notrack/README.md

 Font Awesome Solid font for the email icon, because the one in the original file was using the Font Awesome Regular font, which it seems only Pro users of Font Awesome [can use](https://fontawesome.com/plans).
 The solid one also looks better.

+# Contribution

+I have tried to test the theme on mobile as well as different screen sizes.
+If you find a situation where fonts don't have an apprioriate size or something else looks off, such as styles completely missing or a page that seems to have the wrong layout, please open an issue.
+It's difficult to support every possible sceniario, but I will see what I can do.

+If some change could be made or something could be added that is in line with the style and philosophy of the theme, and not breaking anything, feel free to make a pull request.